Subcommittees

 To ensure that Maine has access to the best technologies and innovation, enabling Maine’s marine resource economy to attract investment and capitalize on opportunities to sustain, diversify, and grow the seafood sector.

-• Residual management/maximization – waste related to: production/harvesting; processing/value added/ biotechnology (bioactive compounds that can be extracted from marine organisms); packaging.
+• Residual management/maximization: waste related to production/harvesting; processing/value added/ biotechnology (bioactive compounds that can be extracted from marine organisms); packaging.

-• New Products & Species: equipment; gear; facilities; increase of health and safety of workforce/workplace
+• New products & species: equipment; gear; facilities; increase of health and safety of workforce/workplace

-• Operations & Supply chain: software (for direct sales); logistics/transportation
+• Operations & supply chain: software (for direct sales); logistics/transportation

-• Industry threats/opportunities and mitigation: Vulnerabilities to environmental and economic shocks
+• Industry threats/opportunities and mitigation: vulnerabilities to environmental and economic shocks

 SUBCOMMITTEE MEMBERS